 4 Ways to Prevent Injuries

 Many injuries are preventable.
-Several ways to avoid injury include:
+Here are several ways to avoid injuries:

 - Use good equipment.
 Make sure your child has well-fitting cleats and shin guards, and use synthetic balls instead of leather ones that can become heavy and waterlogged, and increase head injuries.